jczzz/ActivitySniper-SocialMediaApp/readme.md

 	3. User can add some comments in the bottom.

-	4. User can see all the participants for this activities, and clicking their email to see the information page of this person.
+	4. User can see all the participants for this activities, and click their email to see the information page of this person.

 Calendar:

     1. There is a big calendar in 'My Activities' and 'All Activities' page to show all activities in corresponding time slot in the calendar

-    2. User can clicking a activity in the calendar to see the detaild infomation page of the activity.
+    2. User can click a activity in the calendar to see the detaild infomation page of the activity.